 to serve as an operational base for implementing and monitoring of UN programmes and projects in the provinces.

-Each regional field office will be managed by one partner UN agency but all common costs will be shared according to an agreement reached by the UNCT.
-UNIPSIL will maintain a helicopter service to connect all regional offices with Freetown.
-In the same spirit of the regional field offices, the helicopter service will also be available to our international development partners who want to send missions into the provinces.
+Each regional field office was to be managed by one partner UN agency but all common costs were to be shared according to an agreement reached by the UNCT.
+UNIPSIL maintained a helicopter service to connect all regional offices with Freetown.
+In the same spirit of the regional field offices, the helicopter service was also made available to mission's international development partners who wanted to send missions into the provinces.

 Joint Outreach Initiatives

-It is important to reach all sections of Sierra Leone’s population, especially Sierra Leone’s rural and urban poor population.
-For this reason, we will make greater efforts in developing partnerships with a wide range of Sierra Leonean organizations and institutions as outlined in the Joint Vision.
-In addition to our network of field offices, we will work with the local media and the Sierra Leone Association of Journalists (SLAJ).
-In particular we will help in transforming the UN radio, with its national outreach, into one of the first independent public broadcaster in Africa.
+It was important to reach all sections of Sierra Leone’s population, especially Sierra Leone’s rural and urban poor population.
+For this reason, made greater efforts in developing partnerships with a wide range of Sierra Leonean organizations and institutions as outlined in the Joint Vision.
+In addition to the network of field offices, UNIPSIL worked with the local media and the Sierra Leone Association of Journalists (SLAJ).
+In particular, the Mission helped in transforming the UN radio, with its national outreach, into one of the first independent public broadcaster in Africa.

-We will also seek closer cooperation with national and international NGOs and civil societies as well as with Sierra Leone’s Inter-faith Council and the First Lady’s WISH initiative.
-They will help us to carry messages of tolerance and peace as well as to promote specific normative issues, such as observing universal human rights, protecting the rights of women and children, promoting the millennium development goals, addressing the HIV and AIDS threat or fighting against the spread of illicit drugs.
-This outreach would also be important for maintaining a national debate about the review of Sierra Leone’s Constitution and for increasing the acceptance of Sierra Leone’s new security forces.
+UNIPSIL also sought closer cooperation with national and international NGOs and civil societies as well as with Sierra Leone’s Inter-faith Council and the First Lady’s WISH initiative.
+They helped us to carry messages of tolerance and peace as well as to promote specific normative issues, such as observing universal human rights, protecting the rights of women and children, promoting the millennium development goals, addressing the HIV and AIDS threat or fighting against the spread of illicit drugs.
+This outreach was also important for maintaining a national debate about the review of Sierra Leone’s Constitution and for increasing the acceptance of Sierra Leone’s new security forces.

 United Nations Joint Medical Service

-The UN Joint Medical Service (UNJMS) is located at the UNIPSIL HQ Complex, at the Cabenda Hotel, Freetown.
+The UN Joint Medical Service (UNJMS) was located at the UNIPSIL HQ Complex, at the Cabenda Hotel, Freetown.

-The Medical Services are for UN staff based in Sierra Leone from the UN Agencies and UNIPSIL.
-Field staff travelling through Sierra Leone is also entitled to use the service.
-The Joint Medical Service covers issues of primary health care, emergency medicine & medical evacuations, preventive medicine, travel medicine, counseling, impairment and disability assessments and communication with HR with regard to questions concerning administration and management of staff health related issues.
-The Medical Facilities are open to staff from Monday – Friday between: 9: 00 am – 5: 00 pm.
+The Medical Services were for UN staff based in Sierra Leone from the UN Agencies and UNIPSIL.
+Field staff travelling through Sierra Leone was also entitled to use the service.
+The Joint Medical Service covered issues of primary health care, emergency medicine & medical evacuations, preventive medicine, travel medicine, counseling, impairment and disability assessments and communication with HR with regard to questions concerning administration and management of staff health related issues.

 Joint Security Services

-The UN Integrated Safety and Security Office (UN ISSO) is made up of staff from the UN Department of Safety and Security and the UN Department of Political Affairs.
-It serves the entire UN community in Sierra Leone with the aim to enable all UN operations in every way possible to ensure that operations continue without any interference caused by safety and security issues.
-To achieve this, the ISSO works very closely with every UN organization in Sierra Leone and with the Sierra Leone Government Security authorities.
+The UN Integrated Safety and Security Office (UN ISSO) was made up of staff from the UN Department of Safety and Security and the UN Department of Political Affairs.
+It served the entire UN community in Sierra Leone with the aim to enable all UN operations in every way possible to ensure that operations continue without any interference caused by safety and security issues.
+To achieve this, the ISSO worked very closely with every UN organization in Sierra Leone and with the Sierra Leone Government Security authorities.

-The ISSO comprises of 27 staff, three of whom are International Security Officers.
-The services provided include information gathering and analysis, investigations, Pass & ID, Guard Force supervision and Security Standards adherence, and emergency response.
+The ISSO was comprised of 27 staff, three of whom were International Security Officers.
+The services provided included information gathering and analysis, investigations, Pass & ID, Guard Force supervision and Security Standards adherence, and emergency response.

-In Freetown, the ISSO operates two nightly security patrols made up of UN and Sierra Leone Police that respond to emergencies and conduct security checks on UN residences and facilities.
-These teams operate between 22:00 hrs and 06:00 am nightly.
+In Freetown, the ISSO operated two nightly security patrols made up of UN and Sierra Leone Police that responded to emergencies and conducted security checks on UN residences and facilities.
+These teams operated between 22:00 hrs and 06:00 am nightly.

-In the field safety and security matters are handled by the Area Security Coordinators (ASC) who are appointed by the Designated Official for Security, who is the Executive Representative of the Secretary-General, Michael von der Schulenburg.
-They are assisted by national staff who also handle the day-to-day matters such as regional security clearances and police liaison.
+In the field safety and security matters were handled by the Area Security Coordinators (ASC) who were appointed by the Designated Official for Security, who was the Executive Representative of the Secretary-General.
+They were assisted by national staff who also handled the day-to-day matters such as regional security clearances and police liaison.